tetonbl4/tetongard/README.md

 - converting military experience into a resource was reduced (around 30%)

+- base brawler cost = 30 gold -> 50 gold

+- brawler step cost = 15 gold -> 5 gold

-*an attempt to give much importance to the economy of the hound and as well as changing the focus of the gameplay from forcing the number of berserkers instead of the number of brawlers and their subsequent return to the economy
+*an attempt to give much importance to the economy of the hound and as well as changing the focus of the gameplay from forcing the number of berserkers instead of the number of brawlers

 - "Living Legends" = feast cost reduction 10% -> 17.5%